Logotyp Jordbruksverket

 You can read about the rules for marketing and production of seed from different amateur varieties in the brochure Amateur and conservation varieties (in Swedish).

-Extending registration period
+Renewal of registration period

 Before the period of registration expires, you can apply to extend the registration period by ten years at a time.
 It does not cost anything to apply for extension.